Making the Impossible … Possible

 Caroline was 11 years old when she came home from school in tears because she could not keep up with her classmates.
 A diagnosis of Muscular Dystrophy was the last thing her parents expected and by high school Caroline was in a wheelchair full-time.

-Our dogs are trained to pick up dropped items, retrieve items from the fridge, get help when needed – even pick up the phone when it rings and give it to their person.
-Daily activities that most of us take for granted can be a major hardship for a person with physical limitations.
+Our dogs are trained to pick up dropped items, retrieve items from the fridge, get help when needed – even pick up the phone when it rings and give it to their person or help with the laundry.
+Daily activities that most of us take for granted are a major hardship for a person with physical limitations.
 A service dog can help create greater freedom and independence.

 In July 2008 I had a catastrophic diving accident that left me a quadriplegic.
 I went from being an independent 20-year old to someone who was dependent on my family and friends for all of my needs.
 I heard about Service Dogs of Virginia and decided to apply for a service dog to help me regain some of my independence.
 I was matched with Polar, a beautiful 3-year old yellow lab, in December 2009.
 Polar has changed my life dramatically in many ways.